-A P87 form is a unqiue code for the HMRC form “Tax Relief for your employment expenses” and can be used for employees to claim tax relief on workplace expenses.
+A P87 form is a unique code for the HMRC form “Tax Relief for your employment expenses” and can be used for employees to claim tax relief on workplace expenses.
 If you are self-employed, when you submit your yearly self-assessment form, you need to notify HMRC of your costs.
 If you have more than one job, for example, you work for a company but also do self-employed work, you will need to submit separate P87’s.

 What can I claim on a P87 tax form?

-You should fill out a P87 if you are employed but have used your own money for work expenses totalling up to £2,500 that your employer doesnt reimburse your for.
+You should fill out a P87 if you are employed but have used your own money for work expenses totaling up to £2,500 that your employer doesn’t reimburse you for.
 If the expenses exceed £2,500, you usually need to file a self-assessment tax return.
-A typical example would be a construction worker who travels to tempory sites for work.
+A typical example would be a construction worker who travels to temporary sites for work.
 The worker would use his own transport to travel to and from the sites but would not be reimbursed for the cost of fuel by his employer; this would mean he can claim tax relief on his mileage.
-You can also claim tax relief on if you keep the receipts.
+You can also claim tax relief if you keep the receipts.

 • Flat rate expenses